xzuser/eth-smart-contract_AirdropableContact_withAdminPart/src/readme.md

 # What to do?

 + select contract <ContractERC201> -> add address of ancestor contract
-+ set decimal of ancestor
-+ set price of ancestor
-+ send the tokens on the balance of the contract
++ send the tokens on the this contract from ancestor contract
-+ select and call function <un Block State>

 # Rules!